openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-account.md

 - The domain name is empty.
 - The domain name exceeds 128 characters.
 - The domain account is empty.
-- The domain account exceeds 512 characters.
+- The domain account name exceeds 512 characters.
 - The constraint is empty.
 - The constraint exceeds 128 characters.
 - Invalid authentication or query parameters are passed in.